dastkd69/D.R.U.I.D/README.md

-# Deep Research Utility and Intelligent Discovery
+# Deep Research Utility and Intelligent Discovery System

 This project provides a comprehensive pipeline for processing scientific papers from ArXiv.
 The pipeline includes several steps: